simon-m-mudd/NMDM_sphinx_website/matplotlib.rst

 Downloading the data
 ---------------------

 OK, so first up we are going to have to download some data.
 The figure that we will be generating will display some of the paleo-climate data stretching back over 400kyr, taken from the famous Vostok ice core and first published by Petit et al. (1999).
-Conveniently, this data is now freely available from the `National Oceanic and Atmospheric Administration <NOAA; http://www.ncdc.noaa.gov/>`_.
+Conveniently, this data is now freely available from the `National Oceanic and Atmospheric Administration (NOAA) <http://www.ncdc.noaa.gov/>`_.
 It is easy enough to download the data manually, but now that you have been inducted into the wonderful world of Linux, we will do so via the command line.

     * Open a terminal and navigate to your working directory – you may want to create a new directory for this class.